How to Order Stone: Fabrication

 - Most granites will not require re-polishing, however exposed overhangs (ie at upper bar tops) do get polished or honed on the back side (underneath).

 - The anchor system shown is the Keil anchoring system to anchor sinks.
-The Keil anchoring system is a German mechanical anchoring system designed for stone facades and works extremely well for undermount sinks.
+The Keil anchoring system is a German mechanical anchoring system designed for stone facades and works extremely well for under mount sinks.

-- Most of our edge details are run either on our CNC or the Pro-edge, though there are some that are still run with a special profiling wheel on the saw as shown here.
+- Most of our edge details are run either on our CNC or the Pro-Edge, though there are some that are still run with a special profiling wheel on the saw as shown here.